charbonats/microb/README.md

 - in general prefer setting up an index under the `indices` key for authentication of existing pip registries, rather than using in-url credentials

-## Build `microb`
+## Build images with `microb`

-`microb` can be build with every docker buildkit compatible cli.
+`microb` can be used with every docker buildkit compatible cli.
 The following are a few examples:

 #### docker: